-Actuarial Assumptions: The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions: The total OPEB liability in the actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+June 30, 2018

+June 30, 2019

-Valuation Date June 30, 2018 Mortality Rate PERS - The mortality assumptions are based on the 2014 CalPERS Mortality for Retired Miscellaneous Employees table created by CalPERS.
+PERS - The mortality assumptions are based on the 2014 CalPERS Mortality for Retired Miscellaneous Employees table created by CalPERS.
 CalPERS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
 This table incorporates mortality projection as deemed appropriate based on CalPERS analysis.

 STRS - The mortality assumptions are based on the 2009 CalSTRS Mortality table created by CalSTRS.
 CalSTRS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
 This table incorporates mortality projection as deemed appropriate based on CalPERS analysis.

-Discount Rate as of June 30, 2018 3.80%.
+3.50%.
 Based Bond Buyer 20-Bond Index, as published by the Federal Reserve.

-Retirement Rate Retirement rates match rates developed in the experience studies for California PERS (2009) and California STRS (2009) Inflation Rate 2.75% per year Salary Increases 2.75% per year Health Care Inflation 4.00% Termination Rate The turnover assumptions are based on the 2009 CalSTRS Termination Rates table created by CalSTRS.
+Retirement rates match rates developed in the experience studies for California PERS (2009) and California STRS (2009)

+2.75% per year

+2.75% per year

+4.00%

+The turnover assumptions are based on the 2009 CalSTRS Termination Rates table created by CalSTRS.
 CalSTRS periodically studies the experience for participating agencies and establishes tables that are appropriate for each pool.

-Funding Method Entry Age Cost Method
+Entry Age Cost Method